bencardoen/SubPrecisionContactDetection.jl/README.md

 Where a pixel precise segmentation is not feasible due to the precision of the microscope, and colocalization does not describe the interface in a meaningful way, SubPrecisionContactDetection can reconstruct the plausible interace between the organelles.

-An example rendering of the postprocessed contact zones on mitochondria is shown here [source](https://www.biorxiv.org/content/10.1101/2022.06.23.497346v1.full.pdf):
+An example rendering of the postprocessed contact zones (white) between endoplasmum reticulum (green) and mitochondria (red) is shown here [(source)](https://www.biorxiv.org/content/10.1101/2022.06.23.497346v1.full.pdf):

 ![](example.png)